Anti cancer Therapy

 Destroying Cancer at the Speed of Light®

-Theralase® is laser focused on advancing the cutting-edge Anti-Cancer Therapy (“ACT”) towards commercialization, providing an alternative treatment methodology for Non-Muscle Invasive Bladder Cancer (“NMIBC”) cancer patients globally.
+Theralase® is laser focused on advancing the cutting-edge Anti-Cancer Therapy (“ACT”) towards commercialization, providing an alternative treatment methodology for Non-Muscle Invasive Bladder Cancer (“NMIBC”) patients globally.

 Theralase® is dedicated to safely and effectively destroying cancer through the research, development and commercialization of light activated Photo Dynamic Compounds (“PDCs”) and their associated drug formulations.

 Theralase®’s mandate is to research, develop and commercialize the Anti-Cancer Therapy (“ACT”) technology in the destruction of various cancers.
-Our patented Photo Dynamic Compounds ("PDCs"), once absorbed by cancer cells, are laser light activated with proprietary laser systems to destroy cancerous cells safely and effectively.
+Our patented Photo Dynamic Compounds ("PDCs"), once absorbed by cancer cells, are laser light activated with proprietary laser systems to destroy cancer cells safely and effectively.

-PDT uses PDCs (light-sensitive compounds) that when exposed to laser light are able to produce a violent form of oxygen known as singlet oxygen or Reactive Oxygen Species (“ROS”), which causes oxidative stress to cancer cells and induces natural cell death, known as apoptosis.
+ACT uses Photo Dynamic Compounds ("PDCs") (light-sensitive compounds) that when exposed to laser light are able to produce a violent form of oxygen known as singlet oxygen or Reactive Oxygen Species (“ROS”), which causes oxidative stress to cancer cells and induces Immunogenic Cell Death ("ICD").

 Theralase® is conducting a pivotal Phase II Non-Muscle Invasive Bladder Cancer (“NMIBC”) clinical study, with a primary endpoint of efficacy, secondary endpoint of duration of efficacy and tertiary endpoint of safety.